zenaton/rfcs/node-syntax-v2.md

 });
 ```

-If a user wants to listen event only with specific data:
+If a user wants to listen to an event with only specific data:

 ```javascript
 await this.onEvent([eventName, eventDataFilter], function(...data) {